tarantool/doc/doc/1.8/dev_guide/internals/sql_protocol.rst

 SQL protocol
 --------------------------------------------------------------------------------

-Tarantool's SQL protocol describes how to build SQL requests and parse responses using the common Tarantool's binary protocol.
+Tarantool's SQL protocol regulates how to build SQL requests and parse responses using the common Tarantool's binary protocol.

 Special SQL keys: